andysinx/H2-SimNet/README.md

 - Injection of various **anomalous scenarios**: leaks, compressor failures, delayed responses.
 - Evaluation of **anomaly detection models** under realistic, high-variability conditions.

+## 🗂️ Version History

+- **TDADH2 v1** — Initial simplified version of the hydrogen transport network simulation.
+  Developed as a proof-of-concept and used to benchmark a variety of classical anomaly detection algorithms.
+  Results from this version were presented at the **AISEM Conference**.

+- **TDADH2 v2** — Enhanced and extended version developed for this work.
+  Includes a more detailed simulation model, additional anomaly scenarios, refined labeling, sensor noise simulation, and an expanded set of baseline models.

 ## 📊 Dataset Features

 The synthetic dataset includes: